janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 </rpc-reply>
 ~~~

-# Other NETCONF Operations
+## ETags with Other NETCONF Operations

+The following NETCONF Operations also need some special considerations.

-## discard-changes
+discard-changes

-The discard-changes operation resets the candidate datastore to the
-contents of the running datastore.
-The server MUST ensure the etag
+: The server MUST ensure the etag attributes in the candidate
-attributes in the candidate datastore get the same values as in
+datastore get the same values as in the running datastore when this
-the running datastore when this operation runs.
+operation runs.

-## copy-config
+copy-config

-The copy-config operation can be used to copy contents between
-datastores.
-The server MUST ensure the etag attributes retain the
+: The server MUST ensure the etag attributes retain the same values as
-same values as in the soruce datastore.
+in the soruce datastore.

-If copy-config is used to copy from a file, URL or other source that
+: If copy-config is used to copy from a source that is not a datastore,
-is not a datastore, the server MUST ensure etags are given new values.
+the server MUST ensure etags are given new values.

-## delete-config
+delete-config

-The server MUST ensure the datastore etag is given a new value.
+: The server MUST ensure the datastore etag is given a new value.

-## commit
+commit

-At commit, with regards to the etag values, the server MUST treat the
+: At commit, with regards to the etag values, the server MUST treat the
 contents of the candidate datastore as if any etag attributes provided
 by the client were provided in a single edit-config towards the
 running datastore.
-If the transaction is rejected due to etag
+If the commit is rejected due to etag mismatch,
-mismatch, the error message specified in section
+the rpc-error message specified in section
 [Conditional Configuration Update](#conditional-configuration-update)
-MUST be used.
+MUST be sent.

 The client MAY request that the new etag value is returned as an
 attribute on the ok response for a successful commit.
 The client